ResearchComputing/Documentation/docs/software/Containerizationon.md

 apptainer build --fix-perms test.sif test.def
 ```

-* **Sandbox**: Building containers can be a time-consuming process of trial-and-error.
-For this reason, you may want to perform operations within the container and have those operations reflected in your container image.
+* **Sandbox**: Building containers can be a time-consuming process if building from the definition file.
+This is because you may have build errors that need to be resolved, which requires that you rebuild the container multiple times.
+For this reason, you may want to perform iterative installs within the container first to ensure compatibility, then transfer these commands to a definition file.
 For this purpose, you can use the sandbox option.
-Users can deploy a sandbox by running `shell` with the `--sandbox` flag.
+Users can construct a sandbox by using the `--sandbox` flag.
 For example:
 ```
 apptainer build --sandbox test.sif
 ```